 [Ed’s note: This article was originally published in August 2014 and updated in August 2021 ]

-When we made a trip to the National Library, one thing we desperately hoped to find there was a microfilm reader, y’know, those machines that read little spools of tape containing pages from old newspapers and magazines that people in horror movies usually look through to eventually find out that their house was actually used as a site for bizarre ritual murders?
+When we made a trip to the National Library, we quietly squealed (because library) when we caught sight of a microfilm reader – y’know, those machines that read little spools of tape containing pages from old newspapers and magazines that people in horror movies usually look through to eventually find out that their house was actually used as a site for bizarre ritual murders?
 Yeah, those things except for the horror part.

-We eventually found where they were located, and were mesmerized by the wealth of information stored within those little strips of film – each frame a window to the past, painting a picture of the days of our forefathers, and a linear narrative of the progression to where we are today.
+We eventually found where they were located, and were mesmerized by the wealth of information stored within those little strips of film – each frame a window to the past, a linear narrative of Malaysian history.